ecumenos/ecumenos-docs/achitecture/pds.md

 # PDS (Personal Data Server)

-PDS dedicated for storing profile data, direct/group messages, and posts & quick posts that are placed on personal page.
+PDS dedicated for storing profile data, direct/group messages, and posts & quick-posts that are placed on personal page.

 ## Components

+### BFF (Backend for Frontend)

+SSR frontend application with REST API endpoints.

+#### Description

+It serves as gateway (REST API) and as server that serves Browser Frontend.
+This service works like proxy for WRITE commands and it can interact with database directly for READ queries.
+The service interacting with Orbis Socialises.

+#### Endpoints

+- search:
+    - endpoint for searching of Orbis Socialis contant (use Orbis Socialis search);
+    - endpoint for searching accounts;
+- feed:
+    - endpoints for getting feed;
+- authorization:
+    - endpoint for creating an account;
+    - endpoint for retrieving an account's data;
+    - endpoint for updating an account's data;
+    - endpoint for deleting an account;
+    - endpoint for creating a session;
+    - endpoint for refreshing a session;
+    - endpoint for closing a session;
+    - endpoint for updating password'
+- posts:
+- quick-posts:
+- groups:

 ### Blockchain Peer